 - Determine the level of detail you want in your WordPress activity log.

-- Ensure that your plugin integrates with other key tools.
+- Ensure that your plugin integrates with other key tools such as logs management systems.

 - Account for interoperability to automate large-scale systems.